caproto/caproto/doc/source/threading-client.rst

         sub.add_callback(lambda response: print(response.data))

+    The lambda function will be promptly removed and garbage collected.
 This can be surprising, but it is a standard approach for avoiding the accidental costly accumulation of abandoned callbacks.

 Once created, PVs are cached for the lifetime of the :class:`Context` and returned again to the user if a PV with the same name and priority is